Jamie Proctor: Port Vale

 On 5 July 2021, Proctor signed a one-year contract with League Two side Port Vale.
 He enjoyed a strong start to the 2021–22 season, scoring five goals in his first seven games, including braces at Forest Green Rovers and at home to Rochdale.
 He added two further goals to his tally before being sidelined with a hernia problem that required surgery in mid-October.
-He returned to action with a substitute appearance at the end of November, but aggravated the stomach injury when he collided with the opposition goalkeeper and had to undergo another operation on a thigh and pelvic tendon.
+He returned to action with a substitute appearance at the end of November but aggravated the stomach injury when he collided with the opposition goalkeeper and had to undergo another operation on a thigh and pelvic tendon.
 He returned to action in mid-February and formed a strong partnership with James Wilson; former "Valiant" striker Tom Pope praised both players for their intelligence.
 On 26 March, he scored a scissor-kick volley in a 2–0 win over Sutton United at Vale Park that was reminiscent of Paolo Di Canio's memorable strike for West Ham United 22 years earlier.
 This later won him the club's Goal of the Season award.
 He played as a substitute in the play-off final at Wembley Stadium as Vale secured promotion with a 3–0 victory over Mansfield Town.
 He signed a new contract in June 2022, having finished as club's top-scorer with 15 goals.

 Proctor struggled with a hip injury during his five appearances at the start of the 2022–23 season and manager Darrell Clarke confirmed in September that he had been ruled out of action for a few months after undergoing an operation.
 He returned to the pitch at the end of January and scored his first goal in ten months on 11 February.
+By the time of his recovery he faced competition up front from James Wilson, Ellis Harrison and Matty Taylor.
+David Flitcroft, the club's director of football, confirmed that the player's contract would not be renewed beyond June 2023.

+Barrow

+On 20 June 2023, Proctor agreed a one-year deal (with an option for a further year) with League Two club Barrow.
+Manager Pete Wild had attempted to sign him the previous summer.
+He scored on his debut in a 2–1 win over Sutton United at Holker Street on 12 August.
+On 10 February, he was sent off following an off-the-ball incident with Kofi Balmer in a 2–0 defeat at AFC Wimbledon.
+His suspension was increased to four games after he demonstrated improper behaviour towards a match official.
+He ended the 2023–24 season with one goal in 27 games and was not retained beyond the summer.
+He then retired from professional football to concentrate on his business interests.